 Today’s Reading: Matthew 8:1-17 (additional reading: Psalm 9:13-20 & Proverbs 3:1-6)

-Jesus came into this world to say, “I WILL” cleanse from sin all who will call upon me by faith.
-There is no one who is too far gone to be touched by His grace.
+Damien, like Jesus in our Scripture today, knew that ministering with compassion meant it would become necessary to touch others in their unclean condition.
+What Jesus did for this man is typical of what He has done for all of us.
+He came into this world to say, “I WILL” cleanse from sin all who will call upon me by faith and request a cleansing.
+Jesus is saying that there is no one who is too far gone to be touched by His grace.